oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

         });

         if (!res.ok){if (res.status === 401) {
-// Redirect user back to login window.location.href = '/';
+// Redirect user back to the sign in page window.location.href = '/';
         } else {
           // Handle other errors